ACTI-I has been successfully completed

-ISA, an abbreviation that stands for Intelligent Speed Assistance*, is one of the driver assistance systems that has been mandatory in all new passenger vehicle models across Europe since July 2022.
+ISA, an abbreviation that stands for Intelligent Speed Assistance*, is one of the driver assistance systems that has been mandatory in all new passenger vehicle models throughout Europe since July 2022.

-So although (some form of) ISA is now mandatory built into all new car models, many drivers have yet to experience ISA.
-So they have yet to accept this new technology and learn to drive with it.
-This is important, because only with a high level of acceptance can the intended goals of ISA be achieved.
+Although (a form of) ISA is now mandatory in all new car models, many drivers are still unfamiliar with ISA.
+They therefore still need to accept this new technology and learn how to drive with it.
+This is important, because the intended goals of ISA can only be achieved if there is a high level of acceptance.

-Meanwhile, there is ample evidence that the acceptance rate of ISA can be high.
-However, this is especially true when the system works perfectly.
-Previous research has also shown that drivers have higher standards for accepting technical failure in vehicle systems than for their own vehicle control and driving style.
-And this is where things falter, when it comes to the use and acceptance of ISA.
-In fact, at the moment, ISA does not work perfectly, and many a driver turns off the system.
+There is now sufficient evidence that ISA can be widely accepted.
+However, this is mainly true when the system works perfectly.
+Previous research has also shown that drivers apply higher standards for accepting technical failure in vehicle systems than for their own vehicle control and driving style.
+And this is where the problem lies when it comes to the use and acceptance of ISA.
+At present, ISA does not yet work perfectly, and many drivers therefore switch the system off.

-* sometimes the A also stands for “adoption” or “adaptation.
-This again shows the variety of interpretations of the abbreviation ISA
+* Sometimes the A also stands for “adoption” or “adaptation”.
+This once again demonstrates the variety of interpretations of the abbreviation ISA.

 The imperfect functioning of ISA is mainly due to: